Getting Started with kapp-controller

 kubectl -n prometheus-addon port-forward service/prometheus-server 8080:80

-Then open localhost:8080 in a browser.
-You could type kubelet_running_pods in the search for instance to get some data.
+in the search for instance to get some data.

-We can end the port-forward with Ctrl-C.
+We can end the port-forward with Ctrl-C

 To learn more about Package Consumption, check out the Package Consumption Walkthrough on the Carvel site.